 Throughout the year, the project teams met several times, online, to provide an overview of their work and to identify common themes, challenges and approaches.

-Across the programme, a lot of time and resource has been needed to build new relationships, as well as to develop existing links further, especially when trying to give voices to seldom-heard communities.
+Across the programme, a lot of time and resource was needed to build new relationships, as well as to develop existing links further, especially when trying to give voices to seldom-heard communities.

 There have often been (historic) tensions between stakeholders, such as universities, local authorities, community groups and policy makers.

-It has often been necessary to adapt working practices to break down barriers and build bridges.
+It was often necessary to adapt working practices to break down barriers and build bridges.
 In some ways, the Covid-19 pandemic had already changed approaches and methods of communication, so this period of re-evaluation was timely.